 - If you have a history of or suicidal thoughts.

 - If you have bone problems.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking Complera.
+Do not breastfeed if you have HIV or are taking Complera.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products, including St. John's wort, you are taking or plan to take.
 Complera may affect the way other medicines or products work, and other medicines or products may affect how Complera works.
-Taking Complera together with certain medicines or products may cause serious side effects.
+Taking Complera together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take Complera?